 Many of my clients experience lower back and hip pain simultaneously.
-But all too frequently they receive inadequate guidance from their physicians about how to relieve it.
+But all too frequently they receive inadequate guidance from their physicians about possible causes and about how to relieve it in a lasting way.

 When X-rays and MRIs come back negative, a physician without adequate training in the musculoskeletal system may not know what to prescribe other than physical therapy exercises.